one3qualsone/elastic-finance/frontend/src/app/learn/beginner/market-crashes-bubbles/market-crashes-bubbles.md

 2. **Market Decline**: The stock drops to $15/share
    - Trevor: Nervous but holds his 100 shares
-   - Amy: Analyzes the company, confirms it's still worth $20-22/share, and invests another $2,000 to buy 133 more shares (now owns 233 shares)
+   - Amy: Analyses the company, confirms it's still worth $20-22/share, and invests another $2,000 to buy 133 more shares (now owns 233 shares)

 3. **Continued Weakness**: Stock remains at $15 for months
    - Trevor: Growing increasingly worried, but still holding
-   - Amy: Continues to analyze the company, finds it's now worth $21/share due to improved earnings, invests another $2,000 for 133 more shares (now owns 366 shares)
+   - Amy: Continues to analyse the company, finds it's now worth $21/share due to improved earnings, invests another $2,000 for 133 more shares (now owns 366 shares)

 4. **Recovery**: Stock price rises to $24/share
    - Trevor: Relieved and excited, buys more shares at the higher price
-   - Amy: Realizes the stock is now overvalued, stops buying but holds existing shares
+   - Amy: Realises the stock is now overvalued, stops buying but holds existing shares

 ### The Results